Corset Talk: The Wonderful World of Flossing

 Flossing is one of my favorite corset embellishments.
 Though it’s nothing new, it has incredible potential for variation, as you’ll see from the following images.
 Flossing is, in short, a particular type of embroidery on corsets, generally used at the ends of bone channels.

-Flossing can be used as a selective accent, as in the image of Elisa Berlin below, where the flossing placements trace the hourglass shape of the corset.
+Flossing can be used as a selective accent, as I once did on a client corset, where the flossing placements traced the hourglass shape of the corset.
 It looks particularly striking when used in numerous side-by-side placements, as shown above in the corsets by Clessidra Couture and Sparklewren.
 Designs can be simple or complex, like the beaded motif by Angela Stringer.
 Alicia Rose’s intense floating flossing is quite a distinctive signature of her line.